freeCodeCamp/guide/pages/docs/certificates-guide/inform-with-the-paragraph-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Inform with the Paragraph Element"
+title: "Inform with the Paragraph Element"
+parent: "certificates-guide"
 ---

 `p` elements are the preferred element for normal-sized paragraph text on websites.
 P is short for "paragraph".